 - Youth sports leagues do not require the use of eye protection.
 Parents and coaches must insist that children wear safety glasses or goggles whenever they play.

-- It is especially important for student athletes who have vision in only one eye, history of eye injury or eye surgery to use protective eye-wear.
+- It is especially important for student-athletes who have vision in only one eye, a history of eye injury, or eye surgery to use protective eye-wear.

 Parents and coaches play an important role in making sure young athletes protect their eyes and properly gear up for the game.
 Protective eye-wear should be part of any uniform because it plays such an important role in reducing sports-related eye injury.

 Take advantage of our latest offer, come visit us for details!